Rowanvale Books

 Much the same can be said in terms of disability, neurodivergence and LGBT issues.
 Children who are not able-bodied, who perhaps have two mums or dads or who have been diagnosed with a neurodivergent ailment, are simply not seeing themselves reflected in media in a significant or meaningful way.
 When they are, they tend to be relegated to ‘token extra’ characters who are typically not explored at all and have little depth.

 But what can representation do, and why is it important?
-Representation in children’s books, and media in general, allows individuals to situate themselves within their country and their society--to feel at home and as if they have a valid and secure place in the world.
-Growing up reading only books about white, able-bodied children with nuclear families who are saving the world or learning to accept themselves, will inevitably lead minority children to believe they are not the norm, and not capable of the fantastic feats which children’s books are so good at imbuing our youth with.
+Representation in children’s books, and media in general, allows individuals to situate themselves within their country and their society; to feel at home and as if they have a valid and secure place in the world.
+Growing up reading only books about white, able-bodied children from nuclear families who are saving the world or learning to accept themselves, will inevitably lead minority children to believe they are not the norm, and not capable of the fantastic feats which children’s books are so good at imbuing our youth with.

 As readers and authors, we must offer children the opportunity to have heroes who look just like them, and who can prove that they can achieve just about anything.
 That is, after all, what children’s books are all about!